KenKundert/sshconfig/README.rst

 Each host is trusted and the key is loaded into the SSH agent on the client.
 Access to the key as you move from host to host is provided by agent forwarding.
-Use of the *identityFile* allows you to limit the keys to be considered for each host but requires that the specified files exist on each hope.
+Use of the *identityFile* allows you to limit the keys to be considered for each host but requires that the specified files exist on each host.
 Specifying the public keys means that you can keep your private key on the client; you do not need to copy it to all the hosts that you use.